Datalux/Osintgram/README.md

 ### Use Osintgram v2 (beta)
 You can use Osintgram2 beta just switching to `v2` [branch](https://github.com/Datalux/Osintgram/tree/v2).
-The v2 has some improvements and faster with a new command execution interface.
+The v2 has some improvements and is faster with a new command execution interface.
 Try it just running `git checkout v2`.

 ## Docker Quick Start 🐳